-Back to School- Five survival tips for professionals embarking on vocational study.
+Back to school – five survival tips for professionals embarking on vocational study

 Never mind my busy social life and love of travel… am I crazy?
-Two years ago, when I graduated from a Masters Degree in Social Work I swore – no more study for me!
-So how did I find myself eagerly awaiting a reading list for block 1?
+Two years ago, when I graduated from a Masters Degree in Social Work, I swore – no more study for me!
+So, how did I find myself eagerly awaiting a reading list for block 1?

-Having this knowledge leads to one becoming an efficient practitioner who has the confidence to advocate strongly and engage in a meaningful way with the communities, families and children with which one works.
-I am particularly excited to complete the Graduate Certificate in Developmental Trauma delivered by the Australian Childhood Foundation as it is a practical course that will improve my community of practice skills.
+Having this knowledge leads to one becoming an efficient practitioner who has the confidence to advocate strongly and engage in a meaningful way with the communities, families, and children with whom one works.
+I am particularly excited to complete the Graduate Certificate in Developmental Trauma delivered by Australian Childhood Foundation as it is a practical course that will improve my community of practice skills.

 - First of all, one needs to be super organised.
-A month to month plan is a must.
+A month-to-month plan is a must.
 Set aside evenings to read and write.
 Set aside Saturdays to complete assignments and tasks.
-Equally set aside Sundays for fun, hobbies and being with family and friends.
+Equally, set aside Sundays for fun, hobbies and being with family and friends.

-- Finally, (and yes I know I am repeating myself) have fun, keep up or take up a hobby – make sure there is a balance of work and play.
+- Finally, and yes, I know I am repeating myself, have fun, keep up or take up a hobby – make sure there is a balance of work and play.

-As I reflect on how this sometimes feels like a big challenge, how it will at times be frustrating and no doubt at times I will be frazzled; I know a sense of accomplishment will far outweigh this on graduation day.
-More than this though, I recognise that educating oneself is the ultimate form of self-care.
+As I reflect on how this sometimes feels like a big challenge, how it will at times be frustrating and no doubt at times I will be frazzled, I know a sense of accomplishment will far outweigh this on graduation day.
+More than this, though, I recognise that educating oneself is the ultimate form of self-care.
 I look forward to feeling increased confidence and efficiency in my practice.
 I look forward to meeting my colleagues in the community and discussing approaches to practice, sharing knowledge and learning from each other.
 I look forward to bringing this improved knowledge to my practice and experiencing the joy of making a difference in a child’s life.